scala/docs.scala-lang/_overviews/scala3-contribution/type-system.md

 A Ground Type is considered atomic, and refers to ...

-Here's a diagram, describing the semantic types available after the `typer` phase, derived from [dotty/tools/dotc/core/Types.scala][1]:
+Here's a diagram, serving as the mental model of the most important and distinct types available after the `typer` phase, derived from [dotty/tools/dotc/core/Types.scala][1]:

 ```
 Type -+- proxy_type --+- NamedType --------+- TypeRef